 Working recently with a bride at the beginning of her planning, she was amazed how quickly everything added up.
-From cakes to photos, dresses to venues, whilst you can spread the costs for some things, it all still has to be paid for.
+From cakes to photos, dresses to venues, you can spread the costs for some things, but it all still has to be paid for.
 So, how much should a wedding cost?

 Firstly, decide on the size and style you both want.
 If you dream of having everyone you know there on your special day, you’ll inevitably end up spending more than if you were to have a more intimate affair.
 Will your wedding be a relaxed, informal affair or something luxurious and extravagant?
 The ambiance and look you want to create will affect most if not all areas of your wedding in some way.
 It’s important to decide on something you love, but that’s also within your budget.

 Make a checklist (see below for a suggestion), an online spreadsheet or even just a piece of paper will do.
 List everything you’ll need and also things you just want to include.
 Use your checklist for estimated costs at the beginning and then as you carry out your research, update it to reflect more accurate pricing.
 You should revisit your budget checklist throughout your planning, adding actual costs as you have them and enabling you to keep yourselves accountable.